Links on SoundGuys may earn us a commission. Learn more.

 The Sony WF-XB700 really impressed me when it came to sound quality.
 Not because they make me notice new and interesting parts of my most listened to songs (they don’t).
 Instead, these have a serious emphasis in the low end which made some of my more upbeat songs really enjoyable to listen to while running.
 The big bass that starts off the song Gosh by Jamie xx is one of my all-time favorite running songs and even at about 50% volume the WH-XB700 true wireless earbuds had my eyes rattling.

-Again, this is great if I want to listen to podcasts (most human vocal fundamentals lie in this range) so when I wasn’t running, this is usually what I was using these headphones for.
-If you look at the frequency response graph you’ll see that things get bumpy in the highs but I found that the big bump in loudness at around 13kHz did a good enough job at feigning a sense of space when it came to cymbals and hi-hats in the song Personal by Emotional Oranges.
+Again, this is great if I want to listen to podcasts so when I wasn’t running, this is usually what I was using these headphones for.
+I found that the big bump in loudness in the highs did a good enough job at feigning a sense of space when it came to cymbals and hi-hats in the song Personal by Emotional Oranges.
 I was never impressed with the clarity in the highs of any song, but again, for a pair of true wireless earbuds that I mostly used while running I really liked how these handled the higher notes.

 Should you buy the Sony WF-XB700 true wireless earbuds?